-If many of the items from categories Y and Z were assigned to category B, then the cluster-to-category probability that an item form source category X should be assigned to category B may be high, even if few or no items form category X have been assigned to category B.
+If any of the items from categories Y and Z were assigned to category B, then the cluster-to-category probability that an item from source category X should be assigned to category B may be high, even if few or no items form category X have been assigned to category B.

-If we look at feeds used for product categorization, we see how source categories may be supplied to a product search engine.
+If we look at feeds used for product categorization, we see how to source search engine categories may be supplied to a product search engine.